 On Track is a goal setting group service.
 Come along to these friendly peer led groups where you can join people who are setting goals that might improve their health and wellbeing.
 Get support and support others, get on track and have a chat over a cup of tea.
-On Track groups usually take place every two weeks; please contact us on 01373 468368 for specific dates.
+Please contact us on 01373 468368 for specific dates and to register for a place.

 Frome Every other Tuesday, 10.00am to 11.30am – Frome Medical Practice, Enos Way, BA11 1FH